Chart Color Schemes

 Miranda - Yowie Bay's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive health outcomes for Miranda - Yowie Bay residents.
-Prevalence of common health conditions is quite low among the general population but higher than the national average in older, at-risk cohorts.
+Miranda - Yowie Bay residents have a relatively positive health profile.
+Common health conditions are less prevalent here compared to the general population but higher than the national average among older, at-risk cohorts.

-Approximately 60% of the total population (13,432 people) has private health cover, compared to 65.7% across Greater Sydney.
-The most common medical conditions are arthritis and mental health issues, affecting 8.2 and 6.4% of residents respectively.
-71.0% of residents declare themselves completely clear of medical ailments, compared to 72.3% across Greater Sydney.
-As of the latest data (2021), 20.6% of residents are aged 65 and over (4,636 people).
-Health outcomes among seniors require more attention than those in the broader population.
+Approximately 60% of the total population (13,432 people) has private health cover, which is lower than Greater Sydney's 65.7%.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 8.2 and 6.4% of residents respectively.
+About 71.0% of residents report being completely clear of medical ailments, compared to 72.3% across Greater Sydney.
+Around 20.6% of residents are aged 65 and over (4,636 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health